Addressing Policy - Street Names, House Numbering & New Parks

 Council is required to follow the NSW Addressing User Manual.

-There is a change of address form on Council’s website at http://www.botanybay.nsw.gov.au/About-Council/Council-Forms.
-This form is to be completed by people who are seeking new house numbering, street naming, etc due to land subdivision, strata development etc. A fee applies - please refer to the form for the appropriate fees.
+This form (Application Seeking a Change of Property Address Form) is to be completed by people who are seeking new house numbering, street naming, etc due to land subdivision, strata development etc. A fee applies - please refer to the form for the appropriate fees.

 Notice of Proposed Road Names